 Information security risk management (ISRM) is an essential subset of IT security risk management.
 Its main purpose is to guide organizations in identifying, managing, and mitigating potential threats to their valuable information assets.
 Given the rising prevalence of cyber threats and data breaches, the value of a well-structured ISRM strategy is high.

-Adding another layer of defense, ISRM contributes to building a resilient and secure IT infrastructure that is capable of withstanding the ever-evolving cyber threats.
-It's more than just a technical process - it involves the collaboration of various departments and stakeholders, reinforcing the idea that security is everyone's responsibility.
+Adding another layer of defense, ISRM contributes to building a resilient and secure IT infrastructure capable of withstanding the ever-evolving cyber threats.
+It's more than just a technical process—it involves the collaboration of various departments and stakeholders, reinforcing the idea that security is everyone's responsibility.
 Ultimately, the goal of ISRM is to ensure the confidentiality, integrity, and availability of an organization's data.
 It enables smooth operations, safeguards customer trust, and reinforces the company's reputation in the long term.

 Furthermore, enterprise risk management in IT security plays a pivotal role in this strategy.
 It aids in identifying, assessing, and prioritizing risks, which can then be addressed by implementing appropriate countermeasures.
 This proactive approach ensures that the organization is well-prepared for potential cyber threats, thereby minimizing potential disruptions or damages.
-NordPass enterprise helps large business stay safe.
+Tools like NordPass Enterprise help large businesses stay safe and uphold high data security and management standards.

 The ISRM process for an enterprise typically includes four key stages: